digitatorin/auto-research/economics/README.md

 * [Ride sharing](ride_share_idea.md) - Customers can opt for ride sharing and perhaps pay a lower fee?
 The auto driver can also get a little more income by ride sharing.
 Since by filling up the auto they will get more money per trip that they make.
 * [Delivery Service](delivery_service_idea.md) - The autos can also double up as delivery service.

+# Key differentiators

+The service will offer the following services which will be different from other services currently being offered.

+* Open source app and server - Providing a greater degree of transparency about what kinds of data gets collected by the system.
+* Co-operatively owned and operated - Users will be supporting local auto drivers and business rather than large anonymous corporations with questionable ethics.
+* The service can allow auto drivers to select a home base, and towards the end of their shift assign rides which are getting them closer towards their home.
+(Should ask if this will be enough of a differentiator for auto drivers in the questionnaire?
+They will probably say yes in large cities like Bangalore, maybe not so much in smaller towns)
+* The service can allow for bidding or bonus system.
+Passengers who are finding it hard to find an auto can broadcast a voluntary 'bonus' that they will pay for reaching their destination.
+Auto drivers can accept or reject these offers.